California State University, Northridge

 California State University, Northridge (CSUN /ˈsiːsʌn/ or Cal State Northridge), is a public university in the Northridge neighborhood of Los Angeles, California, United States.
-With a total enrollment of 36,848 students (as of Fall 2024), it has the fourth largest total student body in the California State University system.
+With a total enrollment of 36,960 students (as of Fall 2025), it has the fourth largest total student body in the California State University system.
 The size of CSUN also has a major impact on the California economy, with an estimated $1.9 billion in economic output generated by CSUN on a yearly basis.
-As of Fall 2024, the university has 2,173 faculty members, of which around 36% are tenured or on the tenure-track.
+As of fall 2025, the university had 2,085 faculty members, of which around 37% were tenured or on the tenure-track.